lateef-taiwo/3MTT-CLOUD-DEVOPS/README.md

 The repository explains a step by step process on how to write Dockerfiles and also build and push docker images

-We will be writing a lot of Dockerfiles for various applications like python, javascript and node apps
+We will be writing a lot of Dockerfiles for various applications like python, javascript and node applications

 ### Apache Dockerfile